bl0309/MSCS-533-Multiplatform-App-Development/unit_converter/README.md

 - Clean, intuitive Material Design UI
 - Responsive layout for different screen sizes

+## Run the app:

+git clone the repo and then run: flutter pub get flutter run

 ## Screenshot Example:
 [Click to see Screenshot](Screenshot_Example.png)